dgis/xsddiagram/ReadMe.txt

 	will write a SVG image in the standard output from a diagram with a root element 'TotoRoot' and expanding the tree from the root until the 3rd level.

+Example 5:
+> XSDDiagramConsole.exe -os txt -r TotoRoot -e 3 ./folder1/toto.xsd
+	will write a textual representation in the standard output from a diagram with a root element 'TotoRoot' and expanding the tree from the root until the 3rd level.

 TODO LIST: